SSWConsulting/SSW.Rules.Content/rules/follow-semver-when-publishing-npm-packages/rule.md

    Always document changes thoroughly, particularly breaking changes, in your changelog and version history.
 This documentation provides context and helps users understand what to expect from each version.

 ---

-## Take Away

-Following **Semantic Versioning (SemVer)** when publishing npm packages is a best practice that benefits both you and your users.
-It provides clarity, ensures smooth upgrades, and builds trust in your package's reliability.
-By understanding and applying the principles of SemVer, you can foster a better development ecosystem for your users.